-The fast-access Register File concept contains 32 x 8-bit general purpose working registers with a single clock cycle access time.
+The fast-access register file concept contains 32 x 8-bit general purpose working registers with a single clock cycle access time.
 This means that during one single clock cycle, one Arithmetic Logic Unit (ALU) operation is executed.
-Two operands are output from the Register File, the operation is executed, and the result is stored back in the Register File - in one clock cycle.
+Two operands are output from the register file, the operation is executed, and the result is stored back in the register file - in one clock cycle.

 Six of the 32 registers can be used as three 16-bits indirect address register pointers for Data Space addressing - enabling efficient address calculations.
-One of the three address pointers is also used as the address pointer for look-up tables in Flash Program memory.
-These added function registers are the 16-bits X-, Y-, and Z-register.
+One of the three address pointers is also used as the address pointer for look-up tables in Flash program memory.
+These added function registers are the 16-bits X-register, Y-register, and Z-register.